Are you planning things to do in Roanoke Virginia as part of your Blue Ridge Parkway road trip? Well, you’re in the right spot!

 9. Shop and eat at the Historic Roanoke City Market.

 The Historic Roanoke City Market has been operating since 1882, making it the oldest market of its kind in the entire state of Virginia.
-Farmers and vendors come to sell their fresh fruit and vegetables, baked goods, preserved foods, and crafts every day at the outdoor stalls in downtown Market Square.
+Farmers and vendors set up every day to sell their locally grown fruits and vegetables, baked goods, preserved foods, and crafts at the outdoor stalls in downtown Market Square.

-The market is the heart of Roanoke’s Market District, which is also home to several blocks of delicious eateries and boutiques.
-We spent about an hour and a half walking through the market and the surrounding city blocks and came away with some fresh fruit for the road and a hearty breakfast from Scrambled located inside the City Market Building just across from the open-air market.
+We spent about an hour and a half walking through the market and the surrounding city blocks which are home to delicious eateries and boutiques.
+We came away with some fresh fruit for the road, some baked goods, and a hearty breakfast from Scrambled located inside the City Market Building just across from the open-air market.

 10. Visit one of the museums in Roanoke Virginia.